Englacial/MDC/README.md

  - [initial_use_cases](./initial_use_cases.md) describes example model-data
    comparisons we're trying to make easy
- - [vision](./vision.md) is another broad document that hints at the cleaner API we're hoping to arrive at; we drafted it earlier in the design process so it's a bit dated now, but it does show how we got to current design, and some of the questions and alternatives we considered.
+ - [vision](./vision.md) is another broad document that hints at the cleaner API we're hoping to arrive at.

 For our regridding module, check out the [regridder](./regridder) folder generally, and these docs in specific:

- - [design_doc](./regridder/design_doc.md) is our working draft design document
+ - [design_doc](./regridder/design_doc.md) is our working draft design document; we drafted it earlier in the design process so it's a bit dated now, but it does show how we got to our current design, and some of the questions and alternatives we considered.
  - [healpix.md](./regridder/healpix.md) is an overview of software maturity for supporing healpix meshes